Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/manage-access/enterprise-permissions.md

 A specialized permission set intended to be used standalone or in conjunction with other permission sets to grant read-only access to the Cost Management dashboard.
 Used for granting read-only access to the dashboard.
 Can be paired with [Analyst-licensed users](/docs/cloud/manage-access/seats-and-users).

 Notable features:
-- Read access to the full set of Cost Management dashboard features
+- Read access to the full set of Cost Management dashboard features.
-- Read access to settings related to Cost Mangement dashboard configuration
+- Read access to settings related to Cost Management dashboard configuration.
 - No other access.

 </Expandable>